davidkimai/clarifying-symbolic-residue/README.md

   - Suppression of Black expression emerged as jazz, hiphop, cultural trends
   - Suppression of Queer expression emerged as slang, performance, and creativity
   - Suppression of Asian expression emerged as academic excellence, creative arts, and social proof
-  - Tracing the structural patterns allows us a new lens to see the worl itself

 - In **scientific inference engines**, constraint produces hypothesis-space folding, where suppressed avenues re-emerge as edge-case breakthroughs.

 This repository offers a formal framework to: